 The properties close to the centre are historical and unique.
 I think they are also quite expensive too.
 They are historical in appearence and remind me of similar style properties back home in the UK.
 You can see why these houses are well sort after, as they are not only very authentic, but there is so much on offer, really close by.

 The residents here in Delft must also be very happy, as there is other amenities like the cinema, theatre and open space.
-On my way into the city youngster were gathering by the bridges
+On my way into the city youngster were gathering by the bridges of the main canal and then jumping into the water and swimming around.
+Also in the southern part, Close to Defltgauw is a recreational area that has a large network of woodland trails, walks and a lake used for fishing swimming and boating.
+When the weather is good, it is a great place.

-There is no doubt in my mind the Dutch really do cater for its residents and do provide services and
+There is no doubt in my mind the Dutch really do cater for its residents and do provide services and ammenties that make residents lives pretty fulfilled.
+Furthermore, I cannot get over how clean and effiecent everything is, it is pretty cool.

-Do you want to stay here?
+Would you like to stay here?

 Like most cities that thrive on visitors from outside, you are bound to have a wide range of places